-- Agricultural buildings, storage sheds, and shade houses with no combustible or equipment storage. - Buildings less than 800 square feet in size that meets the minimum Fire Department Access Road requirements. - 3) For one and two family dwellings, agricultural buildings, storage sheds, and detached garages 800 to 2000 square feet in size, and meets the minimum Fire Department Access Road requirements, the distance to the Fire Department Connection may be increased to 1000 feet. - 4) For one and two family dwellings, agricultural buildings, and storage sheds greater than 2000square feet, but less than 3000 square feet and meets the minimum Fire Department Access Road requirements, the distance to the Fire Department Connection may be increased to 500 feet.
+- 1) Agricultural buildings, storage sheds, and shade houses with no combustible or equipment - 2) Buildings less than 800 square feet in size that meets the minimum Fire Department Access Road requirements. - For one and two family dwellings, agricultural buildings, storage sheds, and detached garages 800 to 2000 square feet in size, and meets the minimum Fire Department Access Road requirements, the distance to the Fire Department Connection may be increased to 1000 - 4) For one and two family dwellings, agricultural buildings, and storage sheds greater than 2000square feet, but less than 3000 square feet and meets the minimum Fire Department Access Road requirements, the distance to the Fire Department Connection may be increased to 500 feet.

-DEPARTMENT OF WATER SUPPLY .
-COUNTY OF HAWAI'I
+DEPARTMENT OF WATER SUPPLY • COUNTY OF HAWAI'!
+345 KEKDANAÓ'A STREET, SUITE 20 • HILO, HAWAI' 96720

-345 KEKÜANAĞA STREET, SUITE 20 .
-HILO, HAWAI'I 96720 1ELEPHONE (808) 961-8050 .
+TELEPHONE (808) 961-8050 .
 FAX (808) 961-8657